MalakhFuller/7-VM-Home-SOC-Lab/soc-lab-infrastructure-buildout.md

 ![Four Wazuh agents active](screenshots/13_Suricata%20wazuh%20agent%20active.jpg) *The Wazuh fleet, now four agents: the two Windows boxes, the Ubuntu endpoint (`10.10.10.133`), and the Suricata sensor as 004 (`10.10.10.140`) — all `active`, all on 4.14.5.
 The sensor joined the same SIEM the endpoints already report to.*

-One thing in the startup log nearly gave me a heart attack: right after "Connected to the server," a wall of `SIGNAL [(15)-(Terminated)]` and `Shutdown received` lines that read like the agent face-planting on arrival.
-It wasn't.
+One thing in the startup log nearly gave me a heart attack: right after "Connected to the server," a wall of `SIGNAL [(15)-(Terminated)]` and `Shutdown received` lines that read like the agent face-planted on arrival.
+It didn't, though.
 The line *above* was the tell — *"Agent is reloading due to shared configuration changes."* The moment it connected, the manager pushed its central config and the agent restarted its internals to apply it.
 A reboot, not a death. **Read the line above the scary part before you panic.**

 Then I pointed the agent at `eve.json`, dropped the `wazuh` user into the `suricata` group (same door-traversal gate as the Splunk side), confirmed the group took, and felt good about myself.
 Fired a test nmap from Kali.
 Came back to the manager.